-The cover letter and application letter are significant written documents commonly used in the job search process.
+A job application letter and a cover letter are important documents when it comes to application processes.
+These letters help an individual have higher chances of being considered for a professional work position.
 Some job advert will require the applicant to submit a cover letter, while others require them to an application letter.
 Whether the job advert states that you need to send a cover letter or an application letter, they are basically just asking the same item.

-There is a subtle difference between the two terms, and sometimes they are used interchangeably.
+Though there are times where the two letters are considered the same, there are actually some differences that can be noted between them.
 However, a cover letter is a short introduction of the applicant, skills, and qualifications; while a job application letter contains a more extensive description of the applicant’s professional experiences.

 Elements to Include in a Cover Letter and Job Application Letter

 If a cover letter and job application letter are basically the same document, then do they contain the same elements?
 The answer to that question is yes.

 - The applicant’s personal and contact information – When writing your personal and contact information, it is important to follow the standard business letter format.

 - Proper salutation or greetings – Writing the salutation or greeting can be a tricky, especially if the job advert does not include the name of the contact person.
 When you are not sure whom to address the letter, choose to go with “Dear Hiring Manager,” rather than writing “To Whom It May Concern,” which sounds too generic.

 - Body of the letter – No matter if you are writing a cover letter or a job application letter, the body of your letter should immediately grab the attention of a potential employer.